-After Getae king Dromihete (300 BC) won the war against Thracian king Lisimahos, to show his respect towards the bravery of the opponent army, Dromihete ordered a great feast.
-But during this feast the Getae ate with the wooden spoons and plates they always used, while the Thracians prisoners received gold spoons and plates and were afterwards released.
+After Getae king Dromichaetes (300 BC) won the war against Thracian king Lysimachus (successor of Alexander the Great and ruling Thrace, Asia Minor and Macedon), to show his respect towards the bravery of the opponent army Dromichaetes ordered a great feast.
+During this feast the Getae ate with the same wooden spoons and plates they always used, while the Thracian prisoners and Lysimachus received gold spoons and plates and were afterwards released.

 “The Getae people are wiser than all barbarians and even wiser than the Romans.”Dion Hrisostomos (40 – 120 AD), Greek philosopher